stelar-eu/vocational-score-raster/README.md

 -    `val_max`: (float) Upper bound of that range (inclusive).
 -    `val_min`: (float) Score (or weight) to add to every pixel that falls inside that range.

-+According to this criteria each raster is re-classified based to the rule "if pixel is inside the ‘comfort’ temperature window, add 1"
+According to this criteria each raster is re-classified based to the rule "if pixel is inside the ‘comfort’ temperature window, add 1"